Akiletour/akiletour/README.md

 I've a strong interest for DevOps, Webdesign and Agile.
 I really enjoy working on Symfony with Mercure, API Platform for the backend, React JS with NextJS and Wordpress for the front-part.

-- 💪🏻 I'm currently refactoring my [portfolio in NextJS, GraphQL and Typescript](https://github.com/Akiletour/inrage).
+- 💪🏻 I'm currently converting my WordPress [portfolio to NextJS, GraphQL and Typescript](https://github.com/Akiletour/inrage).
 - 💡 I'm currently learning Typescript !

 ## 🛠 Tech Stack